Why Prompt Management?

 Run Prompt with AI Gateway

-Use your prompt instantly by referencing its ID in your configured AI Gateway.
+Use your prompt instantly by referencing its ID in your AI Gateway.
 No code changes, no rebuilds.

 import { OpenAI } from "openai";